vignettes/integration_mapping.Rmd

 pancreas.ref <- RunUMAP(pancreas.ref, dims = 1:30)

-DimPlot(pancreas.ref, group.by = c("celltytpe", "tech"))
+DimPlot(pancreas.ref, group.by = c("celltype", "tech"))

 Next, we integrate the datasets into a shared reference.
-Please see our introduction to integration vignette
+Please see our introduction to integration vignette.

 pancreas.ref <- IntegrateLayers(object = pancreas.ref, method = CCAIntegration, orig.reduction = "pca",